dockervlan/dockervlan-vagrant/README.md

 vagrant ssh
 ```

 4.)
 We will modify rancher os to use our dockervlan docker executable.
-Assuming you have succsefully create from https://github.com/dockervlan/docker the docker executable do the following inside the rancheros-01 ( assuming docker-1.8.0-dev is the created docker executable )
+Assuming you have succsefully created from https://github.com/dockervlan/docker the docker executable do the following inside the rancheros-01 ( assuming docker-1.8.0-dev is the created docker executable )

 ```
 sudo mkdir /opt/bin